n204xi/Heroes/backend/README.md

 # AI Friend Chatbot Backend

 This document provides an overview of the backend setup for the AI Friend Chatbot project.
-The backend is built using Python and Flask, and it integrates with the OpenAI and ElevenLabs APIs to provide a conversational AI experience.
+The backend is built using Python and FastAPI, and it integrates with the OpenAI and ElevenLabs APIs to provide a conversational AI experience.

 ## Project Structure